kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-15-performance-tasks.markdown

 {% include articles/gulp-toc.html %}

 ## Using WebP for images
-WebP is a new image format developed by Google.
+[WebP](https://developers.google.com/speed/webp/) is a new image format developed by Google.
 With WebP it’s possible to achieve a much better compression with a better quality as with JPEG.
-Multiple Browser like **Google Chrome**, **Opera** or **Konquerer** support already this image format.
+Multiple browsers like **Google Chrome**, **Opera** or **Konquerer** support already this image format.

 On my website I use a header image which is in JPEG format **69 KB** in size, the same image is in WebP only **44 KB**.
 WebP is able to reduce the size of images by **25-34%**, which is a lot.